-Popular use of the Meadowbrook name took many years to develop and it only achieved ascendancy after Maple Leaf School closed in 1979.
+Popular use of the Meadowbrook name developed gradually over many years and it only achieved ascendancy after Maple Leaf School closed in 1979.
 In 1990 Seattle’s Department of Neighborhoods helped Meadowbrook neighbors form a community council with this identifying name.

 Wedgwood Elementary School on NE 85th Street opened in 1953 with portable classrooms, before the school building was finished.
 Having its own school helped give the Wedgwood neighborhood a sense of a geographic center.
 School attendance boundaries were set and NE 95th Street divided those who would go to Wedgwood School from those at Maple Leaf.

 The Wedgwood Community Club made its 1956 boundaries decision partly on the basis of school attendance boundaries, that NE 95th Street would be the northern boundary line of the definition of Wedgwood.
 This separated the areas so that Maple Leaf School, and what is now the Meadowbrook area, was in a different district and was no longer considered a northern part of Wedgwood.
 A reconstituted Wedgwood Community Council was started in 1987 and held to the same boundaries, as defined on the City of Seattle’s neighborhood map.